 Replace Sway Bar Links

-Because sway bar link bushings wear out slowly, most of us never realize how bad they are.
+Because they wear very slowly, most car owners won't realize how bad sway bar link bushings are until they begin to hear noises.
 In some cases, they're missing entirely!
-Fortunately, sway bar link kits are inexpensive to buy and relatively simple to replace.
+Fortunately, they are inexpensive to buy and relatively simple to replace.

 automotive sway bar link replacement